-Every student in the Marriage and Family Therapy program has access to an Academic Coach (AC) who supports them from application through graduation.
-A significant aspect of the AC role is ensuring that students will progress through the program successfully resulting in graduation.
-Regular monitoring and communication between the AC and students enhance student success.
+Every student in the MFT Program has access to an Academic Advisor who supports them from application through graduation.
+A significant aspect of their role is ensuring that students will progress through the program successfully, resulting in graduation.
+Regular monitoring and communication between the Academic Advisor and students enhance student success.
 Additionally, MFT Program staff and faculty provide professional mentoring, collaborative support in courses and clinical training, and ongoing management of degree requirements.